Biophoton

 Biophotons (from the Greek βίος meaning "life" and φῶς meaning "light") are photons of light in the ultraviolet and visible light range that are produced by a biological system.
 They are non-thermal in origin, and the emission of biophotons is technically a type of bioluminescence, though the term "bioluminescence" is generally reserved for higher luminance systems (typically with emitted light visible to the naked eye, using biochemical means such as luciferin/luciferase).
 The term biophoton used in this narrow sense should not be confused with the broader field of biophotonics, which studies the general interaction of light with biological systems.

-Biological tissues typically produce an observed radiant emittance in the visible and ultraviolet frequencies ranging from 10^{−17} to 10^{−23} W/cm^{2} (approx 1–1000 photons/cm^{2}/second).
-This low level of light has a much weaker intensity than the visible light produced by bioluminescence, but biophotons are detectable above the background of thermal radiation that is emitted by tissues at their normal temperature.
+Biological tissues typically produce an observed radiant emittance in the visible and ultraviolet frequencies ranging from 10^{−17} to 10^{−23} W/cm^{2} (approximately 1–1000 photons/cm^{2}/second).
+This low level of light is much weaker than the visible light produced by bioluminescence, but it is detectable above the background of thermal radiation emitted by tissues at their normal temperature.
 Biophoton emission is also known as "ultraweak photon emission" (UPE).
+A 2025 imaging study found significantly higher whole-body UPE from living mice than from recently euthanized mice; in plants, higher temperature and physical injury increased emission, while chemical treatments altered it.

-While detection of biophotons has been reported by several groups, hypotheses that such biophotons indicate the state of biological tissues and facilitate a form of cellular communication are still under investigation, Alexander Gurwitsch, who discovered the existence of biophotons, was awarded the Stalin Prize in 1941 for his work.
+Detection of biophotons has been reported by several groups, and emission intensity has been investigated as an indicator of oxidative processes and physiological state.
+Whether biophotons facilitate cellular communication remains under investigation.
+Alexander Gurwitsch, who discovered the existence of biophotons, was awarded the Stalin Prize in 1941 for his work.

 Detection and measurement

-Photon Multipliers
+Photomultipliers and cameras

 Biophotons may be detected with photomultipliers or by means of an ultra low noise CCD camera to produce an image, using an exposure time of typically 15 minutes for plant materials.
 Photomultiplier tubes have been used to measure biophoton emissions from fish eggs, and some applications have measured biophotons from animals and humans.
 Electron Multiplying CCD (EM-CCD) optimized for the detection of ultraweak light have also been used to detect the bioluminescence produced by yeast cells at the onset of their growth.

 The typical observed radiant emittance of biological tissues in the visible and ultraviolet frequencies ranges from 10^{−17} to 10^{−23} W/cm^{2} with a photon count from a few to nearly 1000 photons per cm^{2} per second in the range of 200 nm to 800 nm.

+Whole-animal imaging

+In a 2025 study, four mice were imaged with a highly sensitive CCD system for one hour while alive and again shortly after euthanasia.
+Their bodies and the supporting stage were maintained at 37 C in both conditions to reduce temperature as a confounding factor.
+Whole-body photon emission was significantly lower after death.
+The finding concerns an extremely faint biochemical emission detectable only with sensitive cameras; it is not visible to the naked eye.